Order the spring issue here

 End of the peace process?

-The struggle for the Palestinian popular memory
+The struggle for Palestinian national memory

 Israel's neurotic state